emidiovaleretto/bjj-webapp-ms1-project/README.md

 ## Key project goals

   - The purpose of this project is to create a front-end application for a Brazilian Jiu-Jitsu Training Center in Dublin, Ireland.
-This web aplication needs to provide high quality information to their future students and be an easy to navigate through the sections.
+This web aplication needs to provide high quality information to their future students and be easy to navigate through the sections.

 ## Target audience